seanox/xml-micro-exchange-php/manual/api-put.md

 ### HTTP/1.0 204 No Content
 - Attributes successfully created or set
+- Write access to read-only attributes does not cause status 403, because a XPath can be multi-dimensional this is difficult, so the server status quits the success of the method and the `Storage-Effects` header the effects

 ### HTTP/1.0 400 Bad Request
 - XPath is missing or malformed